care101/HybridGraph/README.md

 The HybridGraph project started at Northeastern University (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ##2.
 Quick Start
 This section describes how to configurate, compile and then deploy HybridGraph on a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers, called `master`, `slave1`, and `slave2`).
 Before that, Apache Ant and Apache Hadoop should be installed on the cluster, and their illustration is beyond the scope of this document.
-Without loss of generality, suppose that HybridGraph is installed in `~/HybridGraph`.

 ###2.1 Requirements
 * Apache Ant 1.7.1 or higher version
 * Apache hadoop-0.20.2
 * Sun Java JDK 1.6.x or higher version
+Without loss of generality, suppose that HybridGraph is installed in `~/HybridGraph` and Java is installed in `/usr/java/jdk1.6.0_23`.

 ###2.2 Deploying HybridGraph
 ####2.2.1 download files on `master`